AtPapadop/EMB-model/documentation/MODELS.md

  An auth [vpn](https://it.auth.gr/manuals/eduvpn/) must be active for this to work!!

-After downloading the dataset locally from [https://www.kaggle.com/datasets/shubhamgoel27/dermnet](https://www.kaggle.com/datasets/shubhamgoel27/dermnet) locate the download directory and open an powershell terminal:
+After downloading the dataset locally from [https://www.kaggle.com/datasets/shubhamgoel27/dermnet](https://www.kaggle.com/datasets/shubhamgoel27/dermnet) locate the download directory and open a powershell terminal:

     scp .\archive.zip <username>@aristotle.it.auth.gr:~/